-Warhol Screen Print technique use was originally for Andy to print photographic-like images that he was fascinated by: the electric chair in Sing Sing prison, famous car crashes that made newspaper headlines, and the Birmingham race riots.
+Warhol's screen print technique use was originally for him to print photographic-like images that he was fascinated by: the electric chair in Sing Sing prison, famous car crashes that made newspaper headlines, and the Birmingham race riots.
 Many of the photographs he recreated were taken straight from newspaper front pages.
 His infamous Marilyn Diptych is one of his first works created in this medium, displayed in 1962, and was printed just months after her death, when her face was plastered on newspapers everywhere.
 Other works like Mao and the Campbell’s Soup Series, are also screen prints of images people were seeing all over, either in the news or in their day to day life.
 Many of the prints are just slightly different, with different colors chosen for the printing process or variation in the ink alignment which leads to subtle differences in the final resulting print.

 Andy Warhol used screen prints throughout his career and they became an important and defining part of his legacy.
 His name is forever tied to the history of the medium.
 His work in concepts like repetition, commercial branding and the power of a single image were all made possible through the use of this medium.
 Andy Warhol famous screen prints gave Andy the freedom to experiment with the outcomes of recreating an image again and again, and at the same time increase the quantity of work that he created in his lifetime.
 Screen printing would not be what is today without Andy Warhol’s experimentation and work in the medium.

 Enjoy our fine art collection of Andy Warhol Flowers.